How often to bath newborns

 - Fill the bath with just enough warm water to wash your baby.
 Use jugs of water to fill the bath if you’re planning to bath your baby away from the tap.

 - Take off your watch and jewellery and wash your hands.

 - Check the water temperature is 37-38°C before you put your baby in the bath.
 If you don’t have a thermometer, use your wrist or elbow to test the temperature – it should be comfortably warm, not hot.

-- Before bathing your baby in a sink, briefly run cold water through the tap once you’ve finished filling the bath.
+- Before bathing your baby in a sink, briefly run cold water through the tap once you’ve finished filling the sink.

 - Don’t add extra water while your baby is in the bath.

-- Before undressing your baby, wipe their eyelids (from inner eye to outer eye) with cotton wool dipped in lukewarm water.
+- Before undressing your baby, wipe their eyelids (from inner eye to outer eye) with cotton wool or a soft washcloth dipped in lukewarm water.
 Squeeze out extra water.
 Use a new piece of cotton wool or clean part of the cloth for each wipe.
 Then wash the whole face.
 Be careful not to put anything into your baby’s ears or nose.

 - Undress your baby, taking the nappy off last.

-- Cradle your baby’s head and shoulders with one arm and support their body with your other arm.
-Gently lower your baby into the bath, feet first, keeping a close hold at all times.
+- Cradle your baby’s head and shoulders with one arm, and support their body with your other arm.
+Gently lower your baby into the bath, feet first.
+Keep a close hold on your baby at all times.

 - Gently wash your baby using a soft washcloth and warm water.
 Use mild baby cleanser if needed.
 Clean your baby’s neck and body first and their genitals and bottom last.
 Also clean out any bits of poo, vomit or milk from your baby’s body creases.

-Here’s how to take your newborn out of the bath, ready for drying and dressing:
+Here’s how to take your newborn baby out of the bath, ready for drying and dressing:

 - Supporting your baby’s head and neck, lift your baby out of the bath then place them on their back on a clean, dry, soft towel.
 If possible, dry your baby on the floor so they can’t fall.
-If you’re changing your baby on a raised surface like a table, keep one hand on your baby at all times.
+If you’re changing your baby on a raised surface like a table, always keep one hand on your baby.